hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [8:06:50](#IFFWd1SCuhN2QoScmzVjvUFFqydxY7EEVekBwcuzBxU) <drkameleon (Yanis Zafir√≥pulos)>:
 @greggirwin @GiuseppeChillemi @pekr First of all, thanks a lot for all the kinds words.

 Trying to avoid to over-pollute the Red community with something not-so-relevant, I believe I owe an answer.
 I think the answer - or at least mine - to the rather common question "why another language?" is that none of what already exists seems to cover what you are looking for, so... you set off to build it yourself. (usually failing, rarely succeeding).
 And for me, that's how things in general improve: the more ideas around, the better (think of it: it's impressive how, even projects that didn't have much success themselves, may have in turn influenced immensely other projects - and I'm not even talking just about software - that turned out to be far more popular or significant).
 So...
 I'd stick to that.
 The more ideas moving around freely, the better.
 I don't see it as competition.
 I never did.
 It's just (slightly or not-so-slightly) different approaches to the same problems.
-And everyone benefits in the end. Ì†ΩÌ∏â
+And everyone benefits in the end. üòâ

 [8:06:58](#TxKPIC-kEAS7avjzQEIW7Hqmx1UqO1BfD9lSq18ZLho) <drkameleon (Yanis Zafir√≥pulos)>:
 * @greggirwin @GiuseppeChillemi @pekr First of all, thanks a lot for all the kind words.